Turnip Greens

 First up, fill your sink with lukewarm water so we can loosen up any stubborn grit.
 Dunk the turnip greens into the water and let the leaves spread apart.
 Let them sit for a sec.
 Then start swishing them around and giving them a gentle scrub with your hands.
 This will help loosen the dirt from the leaves.

-Once you think you’ve scrubbed them pretty well, lift the turnips out of the water, drain the dirty water, rinse the sink real quick, fill back up with fresh lukewarm water and repeat the process.
+Once you think you’ve scrubbed them pretty well, lift the greens out of the water, drain the dirty water, rinse the sink real quick, fill back up with fresh lukewarm water and repeat the process.
 We wanna keep going until these babies are spotless.

 How to Cook Turnip Greens

-Step 1: Pull the leaves from the stems after you’ve cleaned your greens.
+1. Pull the leaves from the stems

 Fresh turnip greens rolled like cigars on a white cutting board